Neil R. Jones: Professor Jameson stories

 Being cryopreserved and revived is an idea that would recur in hundreds of science fiction novels, movies, and television shows.
-One young science fiction fan who read The Jameson Satellite and drew inspiration from the idea of cryonics was Robert Ettinger, who became known as the father of cryonics.
+One young science fiction fan who read "The Jameson Satellite" and drew inspiration from the idea of cryonics was Robert Ettinger, who became known as the father of cryonics.
 An eleven and a half year old Isaac Asimov also read the story.
 Asimov noted that the Zorome's organic brains were a minor detail, "Jones treated them as mechanical men, making them objective without being unfeeling, benevolent without being busybodies."
 He cites Jones' Zoromes as the "spiritual ancestors" of his positronic robot series and credits them as the origin of his attraction to the idea of benevolent robots.

 Masamune Shirow paid homage to Jones in his cyborg-populated Ghost in the Shell saga by including a no-frills brain-in-a-box design, even naming them Jameson-type cyborgs.

-Just as the Jameson stories inspired Asimov, Ettinger, and other young readers, Neil R. Jones has said he was inspired to invent the Zoromes by H. G. Wells' Martians from The War of the Worlds, whose weak bodies were augmented by giant war machines.
+Just as the Jameson stories inspired Asimov, Ettinger, and other young readers, Neil R. Jones has said he was inspired to invent the Zoromes by H. G. Wells's martians from The War of the Worlds, whose weak bodies were augmented by giant war machines.
 He also drew inspiration from Sewell Peaslee Wright's stories of Commander Hanson and the space patrol which were running in Astounding Stories around the time Jones began writing the Jameson series.

-Jameson (or 21MM392, as he was known to his fellow metal beings) was the subject of twenty-one stories between 1931 and 1951, when Jones stopped writing, with nine stories still unpublished.
+Jameson (or 21MM392, as he was known to his fellow metal beings) was the subject of twenty-one stories between 1931 and 1951, when Jones stopped writing, with ten stories still unpublished.
 In the late 1960s, Ace Books editor Donald A. Wollheim compiled five collections, comprising sixteen of these, including two previously unpublished.
-In all there were thirty Jameson stories written (twenty four eventually saw publication, six remain unpublished), and twenty-two unrelated pieces.
+In April 1989, "Exiles from Below" was published in Astro-Adventures #7.
+In all, there were thirty-one Jameson stories written.
+This total reflects the addition of a little known and never-before-published story, "The Metal Menace," which was discovered in the Neil R. Jones Papers held by the Special Collections Research Center, Syracuse University Libraries and published in Worlds of IF #178 (March 2025) with permission granted by Syracuse and the Neil R. Jones Literary Estate, as detailed in the magazine.
+Twenty-eight of the stories have now been published.